Recognising and treating heat stroke in dogs

 There are several signs that indicate heat stroke in your dog:

-• redness and swelling of gums and mucous membranes
+- redness of gums and mucous membranes and possibly dry mucous membranes

 If you notice symptoms of heat stroke in your dog, you should act fast!